Skip to main content

 ssh wolf-i 'sudo -u tdd-hermes ls /home/tdd-hermes/.hermes/skills/clawrium/tdd/'

-clm agent remove leaves the skill state file behind
+clawctl agent delete leaves the skill state file behind

-Known limitation: ~/.config/clawrium/agents/<name>/skills.json is left behind when you clm agent remove <name>.
+Known limitation: ~/.config/clawrium/agents/<name>/skills.json is left behind when you clawctl agent delete <name>.
 Harmless on re-install (the file contains an empty array) but clean it explicitly if you want a clean slate:

 rm -rf ~/.config/clawrium/agents/<name>